-We have robust governance, assurance and risk management arrangements, which cover operations, planning and regulatory reporting.
-Our processes highlight details which we address in the spirit of continuous improvement. to enhance the robustness of our data and the quality of information we provide to customers and stakeholders.
+We have robust governance, assurance and risk management arrangements in place on an ongoing basis which cover operations. planning and regulatory reporting.
+Our processes highlight points of detail which we address in the spirit of continuous improvement, to enhance the robustness of our data and the quality of information we provide to customers and stakeholders.

-We have identified one area of weakness associated with meeting our Performance Commitments this year.
-This is achieving maximum compliance with drinking water quality standards.
-This section details this area of weakness, and the arrangements to strengthen our performance.
+We have identified one area of weakness associated with meeting Performance Committments this year.
+This is achieving maximum compliance with Drinking water quality standards.
+This section details this area of weakness, and the arrangements we have in place to strengthen our performance.